The 10 Best Achilles Stretches For Runners

 4. With control, lower your heels back down to your starting position.

 Before working out, it is imperative to warm up sufficiently to lower the risk of any type of running injury.
-There are several dynamic stretches that you can add to your pre-workout routine to warm up your calves and Achilles before you get going.
+Several dynamic stretches can be added to your pre-workout routine to warm up your calves and Achilles before you get going.

 #3: Heel Rocks